-Constipation: Constipation is very common after surgery.
+Constipation: Constipation is common after surgery.
 This is caused by narcotic pain medications, reduced activity, in adequate fluid intake.
 Pay attention to how often you have bowel movements.
-Do not go more than three days without having a bowel movement.
-Here are some things you can do to prevent or minimize constipation:
+Do not go for more than three days without having a bowel movement.

+Tips to prevent or minimize constipation:

-- Drink 2-4 ounces of prune juice with a tall glass of warm water at least once daily. - Drink plenty of fluids throughout the day; keep your urine a pale straw-colored yellow. - Eat several servings of fruits, vegetables, and whole grains daily. - Wean yourself off pain medication as soon as possible.
+- Drink 2-4 ounces of prune juice with a tall glass of warm water at least once daily. - Drink enough fluids throughout the day to keep your urine a pale straw-colored yellow. - Eat fruits, vegetables, and whole grains daily. - Wean yourself off pain medication as soon as possible.